-Before you expand your business into new jurisdictions, be sure to check the fine print – and the large type – of local employment laws.
+Before you expand your business into new jurisdictions, be sure to check the fine print and type of local employment laws.

 In some countries, cars drive on the left.
 In others, cars drive on the right.
 In some countries most people ride bikes or scooters; and in some parts of some major cities, cars aren’t allowed to drive at all.
 Employment law is no different.
 While some employment regulations are universal, others have local variations that create complexities for businesses looking to expand into new jurisdictions.